milon/sudoku-online/readme.md

 - Once all the problem of a level is finished, it will move you to next level.
 - You can get the leadboard to get top scorer players. (via `/api/leadboard` endpoint)

+## To-Do

+Due to shortage of time, automated testing is not done yet.
+It will be added in future.

 ## Developer

 Nuruzzaman Milon<br>